- Chassis # ZFFJA09B000048165

 While the Dino would technically take the honor of being the first mid-engine road-going Ferrari, the first real V12 road going “true” Ferrari was introduced in 1973 and was called the 365 GT4 BB.
 It used an innovative 4.4-liter “boxer” or “flat” 12 cylinder engine which allowed the weight of the engine to be concentrated lower in the chassis.
 This layout had been previously used successfully on the Formula One circuit but had never been implemented in a road car before.
 The 365 GT4 BB was a success and would later evolve into the 512 BB in 1976 with some minor changes including a displacement jump to 4.9 liters.
 In 1981, the car gained Bosch K-Jetronic CIS fuel injection and had its name changed to the 512 BBi.
 The car would remain in this configuration until 1984, after which, the Testarossa replaced it.

-The 512 BBi on offer here is a 1983 model- VIN number ZFFJA09B000048185 and engine number 00717 .
+The 512 BBi on offer here is a 1983 model- VIN number ZFFJA09B000048165 and engine number 00717 .
 It is finished in Rosso Corsa red over tan interior; the same as it left the factory.
-The car currently registers 17,955 miles, which are believed to be correct, backed up by included documentation as well as the overall condition of the car.
+The car currently registers 17,955 kilometers though the true mileage is unknown.
 This 512 is the recent recipient of over $20,000 of both mechanical and cosmetic refreshing, all of which is documented by included receipts.
 This servicing did entail the all-important timing belt and tensioners, both of which were replaced in April of 2017.
 For a complete listing of the detailed work done to the car see the included documents above.

 This car was initially imported into the United States in 1983 by William Lyon.
 Just two short years later, in 1985, it was acquired by a Michael Jean of Denver, Colorado.
 The car was then sold, shortly after to another Colorado resident, with a mere 2,700 miles on the odometer.
 In 1987 the car was acquired by Karl Dedolph of Minneapolis, Minnesota with less than 3,000 miles on the odometer.
 Dedolph maintained the car until 1992 when he offered it for sale.
 Eight years later, the Ferrari was for sale once more where it was purchased by a Mr. Scott of Sidney, Ohio.
 It was at the time of Scott’s purchase that it was noted that the odometer had been changed.
 The 512 BBi, a few years later was acquired by collector Robert Iannucci, who maintained it until 2011, when it was sold to a Mr. Gallogly of Lakeville, Connecticut.
 The current owner acquired the car in the past few years and has driven it sparingly and maintained it superbly.